epsi-rns/epsi-rns.github.io/_posts/webdev/2016-06-09-jekyll-post-archives-without-plugin.markdown

 > <http://mikerowecode.com/2010/08/jekyll_archives_grouped_by_year.html>

 Above script taught me how to use post.next inside the for iteration loop.
-I'm  using his method, post.next to mark opening html tag of list it, and post.previous to mark the closing tag.
+I'm  using his method, <code>post.next</code> to mark opening html tag of list it, and <code>post.previous</code> to mark the closing tag.

 {% highlight liquid %}
 {% raw %}